← All agencies

 Fares are applied to trips.

-Sampled 9 times: 3 of 3 feeds healthy; 85.7% of scheduled trips had live predictions; 88.5% of vehicles on their route; predictions ran a median of 660s behind schedule.
+Sampled 9 times outside service hours: 3 of 3 configured feeds healthy; vehicle position plausibility was not measurable; predictions ran a median of 120s behind schedule.

 Routes and stops